-More to that, coffee brings people together, from families drinking coffee at the table to friends gathering around to have a good conversation.
+More than that, coffee brings people together, from families drinking coffee at the table, to friends gathering around to have a good conversation.

-Now let’s clarify what is not healthy coffee: Cinnamon dolce lattes, caramel frappuccinos, and coffee with half and half creamer and sugar are NOT healthy forms of coffee.
-They contain high amounts of sugar, empty calories, artificial ingredients and unhealthy fats.
+Now, let’s clarify which types of coffee are unhealthy: cinnamon dolce lattes, caramel frappuccinos, and coffee with half and half, creamer, and sugar.
+These coffee drinks contain high amounts of sugar, empty calories, artificial ingredients, and unhealthy fats.

 Antioxidants are molecules that prevent the oxidation of other molecules in your body.
-Antioxidants help your body prevent disease, slow down the aging process, repair cellular damage, and maintain good health.
-You are not going to believe this, but in the standard “American Diet”, coffee is the number one source of antioxidants (Hint, most antioxidants should not be coming from your coffee!
-But that’s the reality of nutrition in this country).
+Antioxidants help our bodies prevent disease, slow down the aging process, repair cellular damage, and maintain good health.
+You are not going to believe this, but in the standard “American diet,” coffee is the number one source of antioxidants.
+Our antioxidant intake should not be primarily coming from your coffee!

 If you drink more than one cup you can find yourself getting easily irritable throughout the day or not sleeping well at night.

 Coffee is the most heavily pesticide-sprayed crop in the world.
-You don’t want those toxins entering your body do you?
-Buy organic -always-.
+You don’t want those toxins entering your body.

 Relying on coffee to stay awake will overwhelm your adrenal glands and your hormones.
-If you depend on coffee to function then you need to switch from a “coffee brake” to a “brake from coffee”.
+If you depend on coffee to function then you need to switch from a “coffee break” to a “brake from coffee.”
 You can always substitute your cup of coffee for a cup of green tea if you need to.

 Your coffee will not only taste better, it will be free of contaminants that are present in tap water.

-If you enjoy your coffee on the sweeter side, try a drop of liquid organic stevia or vanilla extract, raw honey or even a splash of almond milk (I drink mine with almond milk and cinnamon).
-These are healthier alternatives to make your coffee taste perfectly delicious.
-Please -please- stay away from artificial sweeteners (unless they are recommended by your doctor due to health conditions).
+If you enjoy your coffee on the sweeter side, try a drop of liquid organic stevia, vanilla extract, raw honey, or even a splash of almond milk.
+I drink mine with almond milk and cinnamon.
+These are healthier alternatives to make your coffee taste delicious.
+Please stay away from artificial sweeteners, unless they are recommended by your doctor due to health conditions.

 Take a few days off of coffee to avoid dependency.
-You can always substitute your cup of coffee for a cup of green tea.
+You can always substitute your cup of coffee for a cup of green tea or adaptogens.

-I’m not advocating for you to drink coffee, I do however, want you to be informed of what good coffee is and isn’t so you can make the best decisions for your health.
+I’m not advocating that you drink coffee.
+I do, however, want you to be informed of what good coffee is and isn’t so you can make the best decisions for your health.